Ef-Eff/tictacgo/readme.md

     go run *.go

-The app can technically be used as an api if you want if you supply a frontend, YER GONNA HAV TA FIGURE THAT OUT YERSELF YA WEE LADY/LAD.
+The app can technically be used as an api if you want if you supply a frontend.

+## Actions

+Below is the full list of every action without enough detail to be useful because I CBA.

+* welcome - Give the player their number (1 || 2)
+* start - Two players have matched up, the game has started
+* mark - BE: The position and player number - FE: Position and keys that entails (I could probably decouple the frontend of the keys if i know the positions...)
+* win - A player ahs won.
+The position, player number and the key of their win condition (e.g. "d2")
+* winbydc - The match has started and a player has disconnected.
+Only the remaining player gets the message for obvious reasons -.-
+* error - Some shit went wrong

 Not sure why anyone would ever actually use this code...